slic3r/Slic3r-Manual/src/expert-mode/print-settings.md

 ##### Skirt

-The `Skirt` setting adds an extrusion a short distance away from the perimiter of the object.
+The `Skirt` setting adds an extrusion a short distance away from the perimeter of the object.
 This can ensure that the material is flowing smoothly from the extruder before it starts on the model proper.

 -   `Loops` - How many circuits should be completed before starting on